HDR Examinations - FAQs for staff

 - Examiners must:

-- have experience as examiners of higher degrees by research
+- three of the four examiners must have experience as examiners of higher degrees by research at the level being examined

 - be currently active in the field